Outsourcing offshore? How to pick the perfect partner (and get customers on board)

 How to select an offshore partner

-“So, when choosing the offshoring partners, companies need to consider whether the offshoring partner has a good reputation, has good technology to support the service, and locates in a culturally similar region that customers feel more comfortable communicating with.
+“So, when choosing the offshoring partners, companies need to consider whether the offshoring partner has a good reputation, has good technology to support the service, and is located in a culturally similar region that customers feel more comfortable communicating with.
 The higher the service offshoring fit, the fewer possibilities that the customers would feel ‘angry’ towards the service offshoring and the company,” reiterate the authors.

 Read more: Manufacturing innovation: where are the real opportunities?